gchq/Gaffer/store-implementation/parquet-store/README.md

 graph.execute(addElements, new User());
 ```

-The other allows users to import data directly from an `RDD<Element>` using the `ImportRDDOfElements` operation.
+The other way to import data is to from an `RDD<Element>` using the `ImportRDDOfElements` operation.

 ```
-RDD<Element> elements = getElements();
+RDD<Element> elements = ..// Create an RDD<Element> from your data
-AddElementsFromRDD addElements = new ImportRDDOfElements.Builder().input(elements).build();
+AddElementsFromRDD addElements = new ImportRDDOfElements.Builder()
+        .input(elements)
+        .build();
 graph.execute(addElements, new User());
 ```

-Inserting the data via the `ImportRDDOfElements` operation will be the faster of the two methods.
+Inserting the data via the `ImportRDDOfElements` operation will generally be the faster of the two methods.

 ## Queries

-The `ParquetStore` currently supports most of the [standard Gaffer queries](https://github.com/GovernmentCommunicationsHeadquarters/Gaffer/wiki/Operation-examples)
+The `ParquetStore` currently supports most of the [standard Gaffer queries](https://github.com/gchq/Gaffer/wiki/Operation-examples)
 as well as the [standard Spark queries](https://github.com/GovernmentCommunicationsHeadquarters/Gaffer/wiki/Spark-operation-examples).

 The operations that are not currently supported are: